ryanmcgrath/alchemy/README.md

 - An RSX system, based on work done in [bodil/typed-html](https://github.com/bodil/typed-html) by Bodil Stokke.
 This was actually the project that made me circle back to the entire thing, too.
 - Macros for easy UI construction - `rsx! {}`, which transforms JSX-ish syntax into element trees for the reconciler to work with, and `styles! {}`, which pre-process CSS into their styles.
 - A CSS layout system, based off the work done over in [vislyhq/stretch](https://github.com/vislyhq/stretch).
 At the moment, this project includes a fork with a newer underlying API by [msiglreith](https://github.com/msiglreith/stretch/tree/index).
 Once the API is merged upstream, it's likely the dependency would change to `stretch` proper.

+You can clone this repo and `cargo run` from the root to see the example app.

 ## What's it look like?
 ``` rust